Pilot Projects

 Service Core Support

-In addition to research funding, Pilot Project Awardees have the opportunity to leverage Advance-CTR’s Service Cores in both the pre-submission and post-award stage of the application process.
+In addition to research funding, Pilot Project Awardees have the opportunity to leverage Advance RI-CTR’s Service Cores in both the pre-submission and post-award stage of the application process.

 Applicants who are selected to submit a full application are prioritized by the Service Cores and may consult with faculty experts on their research design, methodology, and overall application.